 Notes in chordCsus4 C - F - G

 Fsus4 F - Bb - C

 The intervals are 1 – 4 – 5

 A common practice is to alter the major with a sus chord, like D - Dsus4 - D.

 In the Tom Petty tune "Free Fallin'" a certain chord progression is used in a big part of the song:

 Another progression with sus4 chords is this one:

 E - Esus4 - E - D - Dsus4 - D - A - Asus4 - A

 There are some other alternative and rather common ways to plays some of the suspended chords which are presented here:

-Flat and sharp suspended chords
+Other flat and sharp suspended chords shapes